miselin/rustic/README.md

 An ISO is generated that can be used to boot Rustic in QEMU or other emulators, or on real hardware by burning onto a CD.

+## Support

+Please open issues at https://github.com/pcmattman/rustic for any issues you may come across.

+Pull requests are also welcome.

 ## License